MicrosoftDocs/visualstudio-docs/docs/ide/reference/invert-conditional-logical.md

 - C#
 - Visual Basic

-**What:** Lets you invert a conditional expression or a logical operation.
+**What:** Lets you invert a conditional expression or a conditional AND/OR operator

-**When:** When you have a condition expression or logical operation that would be better understood if inverted.
+**When:** When you have a conditional expression or conditional AND/OR operator that would be better understood if inverted.

-**Why:** Inverting an experssion or operation by hand can take much longer and possibly introduce errors.
-This refactoring helps
+**Why:** Inverting an experssion or conditional AND/OR operator by hand can take much longer and possibly introduce errors.
+This refactoring helps you do this automatically.

 ## How-to

-1. Place your cursor in a conditional expression or logical operation.
+1. Place your cursor in a conditional expression or a conditional AND/OR operator.
 2. Press **Ctrl**+**.** to trigger the **Quick Actions and Refactorings** menu.
 3. Select **Invert conditional** or **Replace '&&' with '||'**
   ![Invert conditional](media/invert-conditional.png)